Christophers27/Noire-Worldbuilding/Levels/Level 1.md

   - The Svartskogen will then move out of the way, and the player can progress to the next area, the School House.
   - The Svartskogen will disappear once out of view, and can later be found in the hub area, the Bedrock Plains.

-### Shadow Cave

-A strangely dark cave pokes into the cliffside, and a shadowy enemy hides in the darkness.
-The player is unable to see in the cave, and a light is needed to explore it.

----

-- The enemy is a shadow-type enemy, unable to be damaged by the umbrella.
-A light-based weapon is required to defeat it.
-- The player might be able to explore a small part of the cave, but they cannot see in the darkness.
-  - Some light source is needed to see in the cave.
-- The cave is an optional side area, filled with lore and items.

 ### Clifftop

 A hidden area at the top of the cliffs, accessible by using a grappling hook to parkour up the cliff houses.
 A beautiful view of the island and the sea can be seen from here, and the player can find a hidden item.